Things You Should Know BEFORE You Submit Your Claim

-Therefore, when you have a claim you now represent higher risk of future loss to your insurance company.
+Therefore, when you have a claim you now represent a higher risk of future loss to your insurance company.
 And sometimes that increase in risk will be met with an increase in price.

 This allows the company to keep prices lower for people who represent lower risk.

 The Size of Your Loss

 If it’s not obvious, this discussion about whether or not to submit your claim really only comes into play with small losses … losses that come close to your deductible.

 Clearly, if you have a $20,000 car wreck…or $50,000 of damage to your home…or $35,000 of inventory stolen from your store, it’s highly unlikely that you would even consider not submitting that claim.
 That IS what you buy insurance for!

 On the other hand, small losses can sometimes hurt worse by submitting them.
 The consequences of submitting the claim may outweigh the money you receive from the company.

 Sometimes it just makes sense to pay your loss yourself and avoid the consequences of submitting a claim.

 Your deductible has a direct impact on whether you should submit your claim or not.

 A quick review … Your deductible is the amount you pay out-of-pocket toward the amount of your loss.
 The insurance company then pays the balance.